ShonenAsh/SortVisualizer/README.md

 # Sort Visualizer

-<p>A Sorting Algorithms Visualizer with support for side by side algorithm comparision.
+<p>A Sorting Algorithms Visualizer with support for side by side algorithm comparison.
 [A detailed readme will soon be uploaded]</p>

 <h2>Tools used</h2>